Last Updated: December 24, 2021

 shows, charity events, carnivals, construction offices and yards, model homes

 that serve as sales centers in a subdivision, outdoor revival meetings, food

 trucks, pop-up restaurants or crafts shops, produce stands, Christmas tree

 stands, fireworks stands, camping for large festivals, car shows, and disaster

 relief kiosks or offices.

-The zoning ordinance should list the criteria for approval or disapproval of applications.
-Of course it should provide for an approval process that is simpler than for a rezoning.
-Typical criteria for approval specify that nearby residents and businesses must be able to carry on normally.
-This may further be modified to cap noise levels and lighting levels, prohibit unusual glare or odors, or prohibit closure of streets or making parking spaces inaccessible, for example.
+If there is a formal process for temporary uses, as there should be, the zoning ordinance should list the criteria for approval or disapproval of applications.
+Of course, it should provide for an approval process that is simpler than for a rezoning.
+Typical criteria for approval specify that nearby residents and businesses must be able to carry on normally, even if their normal traffic routes must be altered.
+The criteria may further be modified to cap noise levels and lighting levels, prohibit unusual glare or odors, or prohibit closure of streets or making parking spaces inaccessible, for example.

 Often the zoning ordinance itself details the maximum duration of a permit for each type of activity.
 For example, a fireworks stand might be limited to two weeks in duration, while a model home might be permitted until all lots are sold, all but five lots are sold, or some such.
 A construction yard might be limited to the actual time required for active construction.
 Sidewalk sales might be permitted for no more than three consecutive days.

 These allowances should give ample time for set-up and tear-down prior to events.
 Some municipalities that like really detailed ordinance provisions will even give different amounts of set-up and tear-down time depending on the duration or complexity of the actual event.